MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create art!
-There are many programming languages that allow people to create digital art, including Processing, OpenFrameworks, and HTML5.
+Programming can be used to create music!
+There are a variety of languages and tools that allow you to write code that generates music.